Big City, Little Homestead

 Beginning with the raptors (birds of prey) in March and culminating in Warbler Season in May, and then again from August through October, birds face an incredibly dangerous journey, flying between their summer nesting territory and their winter residences.

 It’s always been dangerous for reasons related to weather and predation, but with the conditions imposed by us, it’s now a gauntlet.
 First we had the advent of guns and market hunting that, two centuries ago, began wiping many out.
-In the last century alone, communications towers and hydro lines and glass buildings and habitat loss and so on have amounted to Billions of birds lost.
+Even since the Migratory Birds Act came into being, human hazards have amounted to billions of birds lost.

 The other day, I watched a documentary by New Hampshire Public Television on bird migration.
 I learned a few startling facts about habitat loss and other pressures that decimate bird populations.
 Most alarming of all was that bird mortality while migrating is as high as 85%.
 I doubt that’s due to hurricanes and low seasonal food, though these are real risks that birds have always faced.
 I’m sure that most are due to human activity: